 It is important to consider how the relationship between the use of migrant labour and inadequate employment conditions can contribute to further labour turnover and shortages.
-Doudeijns and Dumont (2003) argue that the roots of labour market imbalances lie in low pay, insecure working conditions and unattractive occupations.
-When migrant labour is used "systematically" as a stopgap for shortages and the former factors are not sufficiently addressed, this can sustain these root problems.
+Doudeijns and Dumont former factors are not sufficiently addressed, this can sustain these root problems.
 This contributes to the persistence or growth of imbalances in the medium to long term and rendering many OECD countries even more dependent on flows of migrant labour.
 At the same time, "longstanding immigrants" gradually leave arduous or insecure jobs, such that "new waves of immigrants are constantly required to alleviate the shortage of labour for unpopular types of work."
 Current observations from other labour-intensive, low-pay sectors may also be relevant.
-For example, in the UK meat processing industry, there is evidence that highly demanding working conditions and arrangements can "evolve around" migrant workers, perpetuating the need for such recruits, who work intensely for a short time to maximise their income, and contributing to labour shortages by closing off the
+For example, in the UK meat processing industry, there is evidence that highly demanding working conditions and arrangements can "evolve around" migrant workers, perpetuating the need for such recruits, who work intensely for a short time to maximise their income, and contributing to labour shortages by closing off the sector to non-migrants who can find "less demanding jobs with steadier shifts that pay a similar wage" (O'Connor, 2021b).